 Engine will monitor in the background for the device entering any of the specified Circumstances.
 Upon a positive hit, Engine will invoke a callback function called an Action Handler that you define to perform whatever action you desire.

-Because Circumstances can be defined in The Garage, a convention is required for relating each Circumstance to an action handler.
+Because Circumstances can be defined in the Garage UI, a convention is required for relating each Circumstance to an action handler.
 This is done through an action id.
 For example:

 |Circumstance||Action Id||Example Action Handler|